Food intolerance: Pathogenesis

 Food intolerance are all other adverse reactions to food.
 Subgroups include enzymatic (e.g. lactose intolerance due to lactase deficiency), pharmacological (e.g. reactions against biogenic amines, histamine intolerance), and undefined food intolerance (e.g. against some food additives).

 Food intolerances can be caused by enzymatic defects in the digestive system, can also result from pharmacological effects of vasoactive amines present in foods (e.g. histamine), among other metabolic, pharmacological and digestive abnormalities.

 Allergies and intolerances to a food group may coexist with separate pathologies; for example, cow's milk allergy (CMA) and lactose intolerance are two distinct pathologies.

+Gut Microbiome Relationship

+The gut microbiome includes all the microorganisms in our gut.
+Having a healthy and diverse gut microbiome can have many beneficial effects such as production of vitamins, help in educating the immune system and facilitate maturation of the gut, and discourage the overgrowth of pathogenic bacteria.
+The gut microbiome is heavily influenced by our diet, and can have health consequences when there is not sufficient diversity.
+This is a condition known as dysbiosis.
+During dysbiosis, harmful bacteria can compromise the gut barrier and allow dietary proteins to enter the bloodstream and trigger immune responses that can cause food allergies or intolerance.
+There are several ways to address dysbiosis including oral immunotherapy and dietary restrictions.
+Oral immunotherapies attempt to directly offer relief, and dietary interventions attempt to reduce balance and diversity in the gut microbiome by promoting healthy bacteria.